MicrosoftDocs/windows-powershell-docs/docset/windows/iisadministration/Get-IISSiteBinding.md

 ```

 ## DESCRIPTION
-The **Get-IISSiteBinding** cmdlet gets information about web site bindings and their current status and other key information.
+The **Get-IISSiteBinding** cmdlet gets information about website bindings and their current status and other key information.

 ## EXAMPLES